Clustering Via Finite Nonparametric ICA Mixture Models

-As \citet{zhu2015} points out, a main advantage of using the ${\bf e}$ parameters instead of ${\bf \lambda}$ and ${\bf q}$ is that the latter parameterization requires the constraint that every $q_j$ is a density function.
-With the ${\bf e}$ parameters, such a constraint is unnecessary because the minimizer of $\ell({\bf e},\mathsf{A})$ must be a density: \begin{thm} Any minimizer $({\bf e}^S, \mathsf{A}^S)$ of (\ref{eq:OptimizationProblemICA}) satisfies
+Two aspects of Equation~(\ref{eq:OptimizationProblemICA}) are worth noticing.
+First, the second integral is part of a penalty term whose presence guarantees a convenient property of the functional parameters ${\bf e}=(e_1,e_2,...,e_m)$ that minimize $\ell({\bf e},\mathsf{A})$ for a fixed $\mathsf{A}$, and this property is explained below in Equation~(\ref{eq:sumisone}).
+Second, the definition of $\ell({\bf e},\mathsf{A})$ uses $\sum_j[\mathcal{N}_he_j] _{\mathsf{A}_j}({\bf x})$ instead of $\sum_j\mathcal{N}_h[(e_j)_{\mathsf{A}_j}]({\bf x})$; that is, the nonlinear smoothing is applied {\em before} the linear transformation.
+The intuition is that after the transformation, the data are no longer conditionally independent and standardized, so the smoothing would affect each dimension very differently if it were applied after the transformation.

-\end{thm} Equation~(\ref{eq:sumisone}) demonstrates that for each $1\leq j\leq m$, $\int{e_j^S}({\bf x})\dif {\bf x}$ can be interpreted as the corresponding mixing weight $\lambda_j$.
-The proof of Theorem~\ref{thm:sumuptoone} is essentially the same as the proof of Theorem~2.1 of \citet{zhu2015}.
+An advantage of using the ${\bf e}$ parameters instead of ${\bf \lambda}$ and ${\bf q}$ is that the latter parameterization requires the constraint that every $q_j$ is a density function.
+With the ${\bf e}$ parameters, such a constraint is unnecessary: As a straightforward corollary of Theorem~2.1 of \cite{zhu2015}, any minimizer $(\tilde{\bf e}, \tilde{\mathsf{A}})$ of (\ref{eq:OptimizationProblemICA}) must satisfy